Great Smoky Mountains National Parks

 Out of the Great Depression came a great vision to connect the Great Smoky Mountains National Park to the Shenandoah National Park in Virginia.
 That vision became the Blue Ridge Parkway.
 A part of Franklin Roosevelt’s New Deal, the Blue Ridge Parkway paved a new future for the South, which was disproportionately affected by the Depression.

 Today, 75 years later, the Parkway remains a unique American treasure we can all enjoy – 469 slowly flowing miles of ridge tops, parks, tunnels, overlooks and views that are simply over-the-top.

-The Great Smoky Mountains National park, the beautiful Blue Ridge Parkway, our unique mountain heritage and our efforts to preserve our precious national resources is why the U.S. Congress designated the Western North Carolina mountains among the select group of national heritage areas.
+The Great Smoky Mountains National park, the beautiful Blue Ridge Parkway, our unique mountain heritage and our efforts to preserve our precious national resources are why the U.S. Congress designated the Western North Carolina mountains among the select group of national heritage areas.

-Known as the Blue Ridge National Heritage Area, both the public and private sector join in the mission of conserving our mountain heritage, cultural assets and national resources.
+Known as the Blue Ridge National Heritage Area, both the public and private sector join in the mission of conserving our mountain heritage, cultural assets, and national resources.